yugabyte/yugabyte-db/docs/content/preview/reference/drivers/java/yugabyte-jdbc-reference.md

 </ul>

-[YugabyteDB JDBC smart driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](../../../../api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc), with a additional [connection load balancing](../../../../drivers-orms/smart-drivers/) features:
+[YugabyteDB JDBC smart driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](../../../../api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc), with additional [connection load balancing](../../../../drivers-orms/smart-drivers/) features:

 - It is **cluster-aware**, which eliminates the need for an external load balancer.